Dehydrated Cherry Tomatoes

 Notes

-The drying time will depend on the size of your tomatoes and your desired level of dehydration.
+The time to make these dehydrated cherry tomatoes will depend on the size of your cherry tomatoes and your desired level of dehydration.

-Dehydrated cherry tomatoes can be stored indefinitely at room temperature if all of the moisture has been removed.
-Otherwise, store your dried cherry tomatoes at room temperature for up to one week.
+Dehydrated cherry tomatoes can be stored indefinitely at room temperature if all moisture has been removed.
+Otherwise, store your dried cherry tomatoes at room temperature for up to one week or in the refrigerator or freezer.
 Dehydrated tomatoes can also be stored covered in olive oil.

 Nutrition